CircuitChaos/vtlivesgram/DEVEL.md

 frequently than the main image (when the mouse is moved over the window and current frequency and magnitude on the status bar needs to be updated).

-After the constructor, everything is done in the main event method – CView::evt().
+After the constructor, everything is done in the main event method – View::evt().
 This method reacts to the following X events:

 * MotionNotify (mouse has been moved)